dhruv3/You-Dont-Know-JS/up & going/ch2.md

 # You Don't Know JS: Up & Going

+# My Notes
+* Functions are a subtype of objects -- typeof returns "function", which implies that a function is a main type -- and can thus have properties.
+* Object Wrapper(String with capital S) that defines the toUpperCase() method on its prototype.
+JS automatically "boxes" the value to its object wrapper counterpart.
+* The specific list of "falsy" values in JavaScript:
+	* `""` (empty string)
+	* 0, -0, `NaN` (invalid number)
+	* `null`, `undefined`
+	* false
+* `==` checks for value equality with coercion allowed, and === checks for value equality without allowing coercion.
+If you can't be certain about the values, use `===`.
+Both `==` and `===` comparisons will simply check whether the references match, not anything about the underlying values.
+* Arrays are by default coerced to strings by simply joining all the values with commas (,) in between.
+Eg: `[1,2,3] == "1,2,3" //true`
+* If you try to set a variable that hasn't been declared, you'll either end up creating a variable in the top-level global scope.
+Eg- a = 16; This makes 'a' global variable
+* In addition to creating declarations for variables at the function level, ES6 lets you declare variables to belong to individual blocks (pairs of { .. }), using the let keyword.
+* Because an IIFE is just a function, and functions create variable scope, using an IIFE in this fashion is often used to declare variables that won't affect the surrounding code outside the IIFE.
+* If a function has a this reference inside it, that this reference usually points to an object.
+But which object it points to depends on how the function was called.
+* Built-in utility called `Object.create(..)`.
+Eg: `var bar = Object.create( foo );`

 # Chapter 2: Into JavaScript

 In the previous chapter, I introduced the basic building blocks of programming, such as variables, loops, conditionals, and functions.
 Of course, all the code shown has been in JavaScript.
 But in this chapter, we want to focus specifically on things you need to know about JavaScript to get up and going as a JS developer.